Service

 "Our brand is too premium for a subscription editing service."

 Shootsta produces video for enterprise brands at the top of their categories, including financial services firms, energy majors, pharmaceutical companies, and consumer brands.
 The model fits any premium level because brand governance is enforced at the editor pipeline, not the price tier.
-Named customers include Starbucks, LinkedIn, Qantas, CBRE, Schneider Electric, AstraZeneca, and PwC.
+Named customers include LinkedIn, Qantas, CBRE, Schneider Electric, AstraZeneca, PwC, and Stryker.

 "We already have an in-house editor.
 Why add a service?"